John Mahama: 2024 presidential bid

 On 14 May 2023, Mahama won and was confirmed during the NDC presidential primary as the party's presidential candidate in the 2024 General elections.
 He polled 297,603 votes representing 98.9% and his closest contender, former Kumasi Mayor Kojo Bonsu, polled 3,181 representing 1.1%.
 A third contestant, Kwabena Duffuor, a former Finance minister, pulled out of the race on the eve of the elections on 12 May 2023, making it a two-way race between Mahama and Bonsu.

 On 8 December 2024, the candidate of the New Patriotic Party and Vice President Mahamudu Bawumia called John Mahama and conceded defeat in the 2024 General Elections.

 Second presidency (2025–present)

 Mahama was inaugurated for his second term as president on 7 January 2025.
 He will have to leave office for good in 2029; the Ghanaian constitution limits a president to two terms, whether successive or separated.

 In one of his first acts as president, he announced an investigation into the National Cathedral of Ghana project approved under his predecessor Nana Akufo-Addo amid criticism over its costs.

 On 10 February 2025, Mahama ordered a ban on non-essential travel by government officials and said that authorised travels must be done in a modest manner.

 On 22 April 2025, Mahama ordered the suspension of Chief Justice Gertrude Torkornoo, citing a preliminary investigation that found sufficient grounds for an inquiry into her conduct.
 He ordered her dismissal on 1 September 2025 following a recommendation by an investigative committee.

+On 10 June 2025, Mahama joined the Board of the Global Center on Adaptation.